HTMLParseErrorWG/meta/WORKFLOW.md

    3. Run `parse5` tests to ensure that everything is fine.
    4. Issue pull request with change and add reviewers.
 6. In `parse5` repository:
-   1. Once tests PR gets merged issue pull request with change and add reviewers, thus we'll have tests ready for CI test run.
+   1. Once tests PR gets merged issue pull request with change and add reviewers.
+   Thus, we'll have tests ready for CI test run.
 7. Mark state done in [spreadsheet](https://docs.google.com/spreadsheets/d/1uToTV8M0aBkgdIEDRRBt4f0fJ0kUZm92olXTa9_xClU/edit?usp=sharing).

 **NOTE:** You can include more than one state in each PR.
 It's up to you to choose granulation of your work.
-However, to avoid blocks, try to peek a reasonable number of states to work on in a row.
+However, to avoid blocks, try to peek a reasonable number of states to work on at each iteration.